Sundance Film Festival Announces 2023 Short Film and Indie Episodic Program

 Bleecker Street

-“Leave No Trace” is a compassionate story of a father and daughter living simple lives in the great outdoors, and the circumstances that lead their paths to drift apart.
 As simple as that sounds, the film is thought-provoking and powerful, touching on complex issues involving parenting, mental instability, and the alienation of many veterans who choose isolation as their refuge.

 Directed by Debra Granik in her third feature film, “Leave No Trace” is a compelling character study that has been thoroughly embraced by film critics since its premiere at the 2018 Sundance Film Festival.
-The story was adapted by Granik and her creative partner, Anne Rosellini, from the novel My Abandonment by Peter Rock.
+The story was adapted by Granik and her creative partner, Anne Rosellini, from the novel “My Abandonment” by Peter Rock.

 The film stars Ben Foster as Will, a grizzled war veteran suffering from PTSD, living off the grid with his daughter, Tom, played by Thomasin McKenzie in her first major lead role.

 The film follows Will and Tom living in a public park outside of Oregon, foraging for food and occasionally traveling by foot to town, primarily to pick up Will’s PTSD medication to sell to other military veterans on the black market.
 After being spotted in the forest by a jogger, the pair are brought into social services to live conventional lives.
 They are provided a home in rural Oregon where Will can also work on a tree farm.
-Tom meets a local farm kid who introduces her to his 4-H meetings.
+There, Tom meets a local farm kid who introduces her to his 4-H meetings.

 However, it doesn’t take long before they’re back on the road.
 Will struggles to adjust to their new home and the social structure provided to them.
 “We can still think our own thoughts,” Will tells his daughter.